Skip to main content

 4. Add parcels, set type for residential parcels to NORMAL

-5. [optional] Add existing network (sanitary and storm) and set status to "IN" (existing) and set invert levels (this informs Level AI how to grade ground for gravity networks to work)
+5. [optional] Add existing network (sanitary and storm) and set status to "EXISTING" and set invert levels (this informs Level AI how to grade ground for gravity networks to work)

 6. Add your Earthworks Extent, this tells Level AI where it can excavate ground.